A discontinuous-skeletal method for advection-diffusion-reaction on general meshes: Discrete problem and main results

 where $\Lvel$, $\velc$, and $\tc$ are defined by \eqref{eq:Lvel.tc.velc}.
 Then, there exists a real number $\gamma>0$, independent of $h$, $\diff$, $\vel$, and $\reac$, such that, for all $\sw[h]\in\Uh$,

 \end{lemma}

-\begin{remark}[Threshold for $\varsigma$] The dependency on $C_{\rm tr}$ of the threshold on $\varsigma$ introduced in Lemma~\ref{lem:stab.ah} can be removed by considering a lifting-based penalty term such as the one discussed in~\cite[Section~5.3.2]{Di-Pietro.Ern:12} and originally introduced by Bassi, Rebay et al.~\cite{Bassi.Rebay.ea:97} in the context of discontinuous Galerkin methods.
-Furthermore, the strict minimal threshold in Lemma~\ref{lem:stab.ah} is $\varsigma>\tfrac{C_{\rm tr}^2\Np}{4}$. \end{remark}
+\begin{remark}[Threshold for $\varsigma$] The dependency on $C_{\rm tr}$ of the threshold on $\varsigma$ introduced in Lemma~\ref{lem:stab.ah} can be removed by considering a lifting-based penalty term such as the one discussed in~\cite[Section~5.3.2]{Di-Pietro.Ern:12} and originally introduced by Bassi et al.~\cite{Bassi.Rebay.ea:97} in the context of discontinuous Galerkin methods.
+Furthermore, the strict minimal threshold in Lemma~\ref{lem:stab.ah} is $\varsigma>\tfrac{C_{\rm tr}^2\Np}{4}$.
+It is also possible to replace $\Np$ by the maximum number of faces of cells having a boundary face. \end{remark}

 \begin{remark}[Assumption~\eqref{eq:err.est.ass}] The first inequality in~\eqref{eq:err.est.ass} stipulates that the meshsize resolves the spatial variations of the advective velocity $\vel$.
-The quantity $\Da_T\eqbydef h_T\reac_0\velc^{-1}$ is a local Damk\"{o}hler number relating the reactive and advective time scales.
+The quantity $\Da_T\eqbydef h_T\norm[L^\infty(T)]{\mu}\velc^{-1}$ is a local Damk\"{o}hler number relating the reactive and advective time scales.
 The second inequality in \eqref{eq:err.est.ass} assumes that $\Da_T\le 1$ for all $T\in\Th$, meaning that we are not concerned with the reaction-dominated regime.
-We could of course state a stability result without \eqref{eq:err.est.ass}, but the dependency on the various constants would be somewhat more intricate. \end{remark}
+We could also state a stability result without \eqref{eq:err.est.ass}, but the dependency on the various constants would be somewhat more intricate. \end{remark}